the1carver/growth/integrations/salesforce/hub.md

 1. Toggle on the "Enable Integration" option and click "Save."
 2. Open the Webhook URL in your browser and follow the on-screen instructions to complete the installation process.
+3. Toggle on the "Sandbox Environment" option if you wish to switch to Salesforce's Sandbox environment.
+Whenever you change the environment (from Production to Sandbox or vice versa), you must reauthorize the connection by repeating the installation process described in Step 2.

 ## How-To